 Magnetic flux.
 Flux linkage.
-Experimental demonstration that cutting flux
+Experimental demonstration that cutting flux or change in flux linkage induces an emf.

-Faraday's and Lenz's laws of electromagnetic induction.
+Faraday's and Lenz's laws of $E = -Nd\phi/dt$ .

-$e = -Nd\phi/dt$.
 Lenz's law and energy conservation.

-The derivation of e = Blv is not required.
+electromagnetic induction.
+The derivation of E = Blv is not required.

 The simple generator.

-Qualitative study of electromotive force produced when a rectangular coil rotates in a uniform magnetic field as an introduction to sinusodial alternating current.
+Qualitative study of electromotive force produced when a rectangular coil rotates in a uniform magnetic field as an introduction to sinusoidal alternating current.